UjjvalRajput/Text-And-Emoji/README.md

 Simply visit https://ujjvalrajput.github.io/TextAndEmoji/ and start encrypting and decrypting messages with emojis.

 # Acknowledgments & Attribution
 This project was inspired by the innovative thinking of Deepankar Bhade.
-For a more profound insight into his work, you're encouraged to explore his profile: https://dpnkr.in/.
+For a more profound insight into his work, you are encouraged to explore his profile: https://dpnkr.in/.
 The conception of this project was undertaken with educational intentions only, serving as a platform to hone and elevate my expertise in HTML, CSS, and vanilla JavaScript.